 Rally HQ and part of the event since the very beginning, The Imperial enjoys a central sea-front location just across the road from Llandudno Promenade, a short stroll from the start line and in the other direction, from Venue Cymru.

-This comfortable hotel is the largest in Llandudno to hold four AA stars and was named AA Welsh Hotel of the Year for 2011.
+This comfortable hotel is the largest in Llandudno to hold four AA stars and has been AA Welsh Hotel of the Year.
 There's a restaurant, a good sized bar and a small lobby area.
 Guests enjoy the use of a pool, fitness room and spa area.
 There's free wi-fi in most bedrooms and all public areas.

 All the rooms in our allocation here are comfortably furnished and have en-suite bathrooms and comfortable beds.
 Standard rooms are smaller and have a limited view, which may be of the car park at the rear.
 Upgrade rooms are larger and most have sea views.
 Suites have generous sitting rooms, and are much larger.